cold-storage/hipq/state.md

 crashes before it has a chance to update the state it will likely run the job again when it restarts.

 All jobs must be able to tolerate being re-run.
-We make an absolute guarantee that your job will be run.
-But it may be run more than once.
+We guarantee your job will run.
+But it may run more than once.

 As another example, persistent state may be running, but the app has crashed.
 Now when the app starts back up, the job isn't really running.